 Nicole Etienne

 I first met Nicole when she visited our stand at the Affordable Art Fair in Hampstead in early summer.
 I was struck with the flamboyance and theatrics of her artworks.
-Her striking works of birds breaking free, drifting dream like figures, she emphasises the mysticity of wild animals in unearthly environments.
+Her striking works of birds breaking free, and drifting ethereal figures, she emphasises the mysticity of wild animals in unearthly environments.
 She combines this compelling surrealist composition of dreamlike fantasy within classic vintage interiors such as museums or the Palace of Versailles and then creates a mixed media compilation of collage, photography and oil painting.
 The artworks are highlighted with an array of effects, emphasising the dance of light and movement and illuminating an idea of wonder with Swarovski crystals, resin and metallic leaf.

-There is an ethereal grace that narrates the topics, within the splendour and fantasy, no matter how highly charged emotionally the paint has hit the canvas.
+There is a delicate grace that narrates the topics, within the splendour and fantasy, no matter how highly charged emotionally the paint has hit the canvas.
 The splendour of escape resonates with a Lewis Carroll fantasy and an avant garde baroque style, or a modern layered approach with her portraits.
 “A great painting can take a year or a minute” she explains when I ask her the time it takes to create an artwork.
 “I think getting out of my own way is the biggest challenge I face.
 I’m a passionate emotional woman, a little chaos is great, too much is devastating.”

 We arranged to meet for our interview at her studio in Henley, on the water’s edge of the Thames River, the studio rises up with the water levels when the river overflows.
 Some of her artworks are mid-work standing on easels.
 I asked Nicole about her process of creating art, “It is never the same.
 I always tend to change things up and leave space for mistakes which can be challenging and beautiful.
 Like taking an unknown path” she explains “My styles change depending on what series of work I am creating.”
 Although she does add that she would define it as Rubenesque, modern feminist.
 We discuss if narrative is important “I do love a story well told, both in art and books” she explains.